Bernardino Fergioni: Biography

-He returned to Rome as marine landscape painter.
+He returned to Rome as a marine landscape painter.
 There he received commissions by the Gabrielli family, as well as by clients from Genoa and Taggia.
 Probably around 1711, Fergioni painted an Annunziata for the church of San Martino in Faldignano, near Cascia, Umbria.
 The painting is now lost.

 Ghezzi exposed paintings by Fergioni at San Salvatore in Lauro, which he considered quite beautiful, on two occasions, in 1716 and 1717.
 These were a marine view with many figures, property of the Falconieri family, and a view of the harbor of Messina.
 More paintings by Fergioni are recorded in notarial documents.
 These include Due grandi marine bislonghe (Arch. di Stato di Roma, 30 Notai capitolini, Office 25, envelope 559), property of Filippo Antonelli in 1732; Una marina (ibid., Office 14, envelope 430), property of Andrea Marilli in 1760; Due piccoli paesini (Ibid., Not. d.
 Tribunale d.
 Auditor Camerae, envelope 4392) property of Giuseppe Sardi in 1771.

 According to Lanzi, two French painters overshadowed Fergioni's fame in the early 18th century, that is Manglard and Vernet, who arrived in Rome in 1715 and 1734, respectively.
 According to Lanzi, Vernet wasn't warmly welcomed in Manglard's studio, and so moved on to Fergioni's before going sur les ports de mer ... faire ses études.
 However, Vernet probably studied first with Fergioni, to then move to Manglard's.

 Fergioni experienced a modest financial success and a more consistent social one in his lifetime.
 His father bequeathed to him his furniture and about thirty paintings, together with the obligation of providing for his family via his up-and-down job as a painter (Fergioni was given the burden of providing for the family through le di lui industrie e con la di lui virtù e fatiche nella professione di pittore).
 On the other hand, Fergioni was awarded a Knight Cross by Pope Benedict XIII, which he "flaunted continuously."